 The low cost of living in Indonesia is one of its major selling points to U.S. retirees.
-According to Numbeo, a cost-of-living database, Indonesia’s cost of living averages around 47.50% lower than in the U.S. Rent also tends to be less expensive, at an average of 74.89% lower than the U.S.
+According to Numbeo data from January 2023, a cost-of-living database, Indonesia’s cost of living averages around 55.3% lower than in the U.S. Rent also tends to be less expensive, at an average of 81.5% lower than the U.S.

-Those numbers stay consistent, if not better, when looking at Indonesia’s urban areas next to similarly sized locations in the U.S. Jakarta, Indonesia’s most populous city, averages approximately 56.82% lower in its cost of living in comparison to New York City.
-The rent difference is also high, with Jakarta’s 82.17% lower than New York City’s.
+These numbers stay consistent, if not more pronounced, when looking at Indonesia’s urban areas next to similarly sized locations in the U.S. Jakarta, Indonesia’s most populous city, averages approximately 62.8% lower in its cost of living in comparison to New York City.
+The rent difference is also high, with Jakarta’s 84.5% lower than New York City’s.

 Regardless of renting or purchasing an apartment in Indonesia, you’ll find U.S. prices usually run at least a thousand dollars more.
-Buying a city center apartment in Indonesia will cost, on average, $1,776.22 per square meter.
-A comparable residence in the U.S. sits at around $3,531.48.
+Buying a city center apartment in Indonesia will cost, on average, $154.64 per square foot.
+A comparable residence in the U.S. sits at around $416.77 per square foot.

-Retire in Indonesia – Visas and Residence Permit
+How to Retire in Indonesia: Visas and Residence Permit

 Indonesia is one of the countries that has a visa specifically for retirees.
 However, the retirement visa comes with a list of requirements that can be difficult to navigate on your own – the main obstacle due to the need for an Indonesian sponsor.
 Some agencies specialize in working with expats who can provide you with one, though, and guide you along the way.

-Some of the most significant requirements are that you have to be 55 years or older, a domicile form and proof that you have funds to support yourself.
+Some of the most significant requirements are that you have to be 55 years or older, a domicile form and proof that you have funds to support yourself (at least $1,500 per month or $18,000 per year).
 The last is crucial because Indonesia’s retirement visa does not allow any work.
-So, if you want to move, you should probably speak with a financial advisor to ensure you’re financially stable to do so.
+So, if you want to move, you can speak with a financial advisor to ensure you’re financially stable to do so.
 Keep in mind that the visa is under $1,000 and costs $800 to renew.

-You should also ask for a multiple exit/reentry permit (MERP).
+These retiree visas are issued for a year at a time, and can be renewed for up to five years.
+Following that time period, you’ll become a permanent resident.
+You can also ask for a multiple exit/reentry permit (MERP).
 This permit allows you to re-enter and leave Indonesia; otherwise, you have to stay in Indonesia for 12 months.

 Indonesia’s healthcare system is lacking.
-The World Population Review ranks it at No. 92 among the world’s national healthcare systems, behind Bangladesh and Libya.
+The World Population Review ranks it at No. 57 among the world’s national healthcare systems, behind Bahrain and Armenia.
 Public hospitals can be overcrowded, and there’s no guarantee that your doctor will speak English.
 In general, most expats will find public healthcare inaccessible due to the conditions of the facilities, the limits on staff and the lack of government-funded coverage.

 If you earn an income sourced in Indonesia, you will be required to pay taxes on that money in the form of a personal income tax (PIT).
 To file such taxes, an individual must either have or register for a tax identification number (NPWP).
 While residents have to pay on their worldwide income, or the money they earn both inside and outside Indonesia, expats are only must pay taxes on earnings from inside the country.
 An expat pays a flat 20% tax rate.